TheDreamLabUK/logseqSpringThing/client/implementationPlan.md

 Result: ✓
 A consistent Vector3-oriented pipeline from server logic to client rendering reduces complexity and improves performance.

-Settings Management Flow (Partial)
+Settings Management Flow (In Progress)
 Startup: ✓
 Client fetches settings.toml via a server endpoint that returns JSON ✓.
 SettingsManager merges these settings with defaults and applies them to the rendering system ✓.

-Desktop Editing:
+Desktop Editing: (In Progress)
 The settingsPanel UI lets the user modify visualization settings (e.g., node size, color schemes).
-Clicking "Save" sends a POST request with the updated settings to the server, rewriting settings.toml.
+- ✓ Settings controls implementation
+- ✓ Real-time preview
+- Save functionality (In Progress)
+- Settings persistence (In Progress)

 Quest Reading: ✓
 On Quest, no separate panel is displayed.
 The XR experience uses the settings loaded at startup or after a refresh.
 Changes made on the desktop propagate automatically at next startup or when re-fetching settings.